NeuralGlue/OSX_Server_Notes/Radius in Yosemite Server.md

 	radiusd -sfX

-Finally launch it using the launchd
+Finally launch it using the launchd system:

 	sudo launchctl enable system/org.freeradius.radiusd

 (did you notice that launchctl has changed again!)